Louise Lancaster

 Relevant training and CPD:

-• Currently studying for an Advanced Certificate in Counselling Studies Workshops attended most recently in Suicide, Family counselling, Safe Trauma therapy and creative counselling methods
+• Advanced Certificate in Counselling Studies: workshops in Suicide, Family counselling, Safe Trauma therapy and creative counselling methods

 • Diploma in Therapeutic Counselling.
 Study units: Humanistic approaches, Cognitive Behavioural Therapy (CBT) and Helping Children and Young People